Rather than turn our engagement letters into mini-reports, we like to keep them simple so you understand the 3 main points that are important to you:

 Electronically transmitted information cannot be guaranteed to be secure or virus or error free and consequently such information could be intercepted, corrupted, lost, destroyed, arrive late or incomplete or otherwise be adversely affected or unsafe to use.
 We will not be liable to you in respect of any error, omission or loss of confidentiality arising from or in connection with the electronic communication of information to you.

 Limitation of Liability

-Our liability is limited by a scheme approved under Professional Standards legislation, which has been approved under the Professional Standards Act (Qld) 2004.
+Liability limited by a scheme approved under Professional Standards legislation.
+This is approved under the Professional Standards Act (Qld) 2004.

 Ownership of Documents

 All original documents obtained from you in respect to this engagement shall remain your property, however, we reserve the right to make copies of the original documents for our records.

 Ownership of the financial statements, income tax returns and any reports produced as part of the engagement will remain the property of the firm.

 In the event of a dispute, the firm has a policy of exploring a legal right of lien over any client documents in our possession.